 Certain Subsea Telecommunication Systems and Components Thereof, (Inv.
 No. 337-TA-1113, International Trade Commission) – Representing complainant NEC against respondents Xtera and MC Assembly in patent infringement case involving subsea telecommunication systems.

 Realtime Data LLC d/b/a/ IXO v.
-Echostar Corporation and Hughes Network Systems, LLC, (6:17-cv-84, Eastern District of Texas) – Defending Echostar and Hughes Network Systems in patent litigation regarding compression technology.
+Echostar Corporation and Hughes Network Systems, LLC, (6:17-cv-84, E.D.
+Tex.) – Defending Echostar and Hughes Network Systems in patent litigation regarding compression technology.